Belgium at a Glance

-If you plan on living in Belgium as an expat, you are probably keen on driving in Belgium too.
-Owning a car allows one to easily travel through this beautiful country.
+If you plan on living in Belgium as an expat, chances are that you will drive here, too.
+Owning a car allows you to easily travel through this beautiful country.
 Despite the fact that Belgium is a fairly small nation, where the distance between two points is never more than 300 km, most Belgians own at least one car per household.

 There are no toll roads in Belgium, aside from the Liefkenshoek Tunnel in Antwerp.
 The Belgian highway system is purportedly among the best lit in Europe, which eases driving at night.

-Compared to its neighbors France, Germany and Netherlands, Belgium has the highest road death rate per capita amongst all three, thus having one of the highest in Western Europe.
+Compared to its neighbors France, Germany, and the Netherlands, Belgium has the highest road death rate per capita amongst all four, thus having one of the highest in Western Europe.

 If your license was issued in a non-EU country, you are allowed to drive with an international driving permit for visits that are up to six months in duration.
-However, if you intend to visit the country for a longer time or if you establish resident status, you need to apply for a local license for driving in Belgium.
-The country has a license agreement with some nations, so their citizens are able to simply trade their license in for a Belgian one.
-Citizens from most other countries must take both the written and practical driving test in order to legally drive in Belgium.
+However, if you intend to visit the country for a longer time or if you establish resident status, you need to apply for a local license.
+Belgium has a license agreement with some nations, so their citizens are able to simply trade their license in for a Belgian one.
+Citizens from most other countries must take both the written and practical driving test in order to legally drive here.

-To find out which non-EU countries need to meet which requirements, visit the Federal Public Service of Mobility and Transport and check their list of countries whose citizens qualify for swapping their national permits for driving in Belgium.
+To find out which non-EU countries need to meet which requirements, visit the Federal Public Service of Mobility and Transport (Dutch and French only) and check their list of countries whose citizens qualify for swapping their national permits for driving in Belgium.